-- 3.5.1 The Chair of the Senate may approve the calling of extraordinary meetings. - 3.5.2 The Clerk shall be responsible for ensuring that notices of extraordinary meetings are sent to all members at least five working days before the meeting date.
+- 3.5.1 The Chair of a Standing Committee or a Standing Sub-Committee may approve the calling of extraordinary meetings. - 3.5.2 The Clerk shall be responsible for ensuring that notices of extraordinary meetings are sent to all members at least five working days before the meeting date.
 Notices of meetings shall specify the date, time, and venue of the meeting.
-Neither the holding of a meeting or the business conducted at that meeting shall be invalidated should any member not receive notice of that meeting. - 3.5.3 At an extraordinary meeting the Senate may conduct only that business as given in the agenda.
+Neither the holding of a meeting or the business conducted at that meeting shall be invalidated should any member not receive notice of that meeting. - 3.5.3 At an extraordinary meeting the Standing Committee or the Standing Sub-Committee may conduct only that business as given in the agenda.